 Why Posse?
 The Posse Foundation has three goals: 1) to expand the pool from which top colleges and universities can recruit outstanding young leaders from diverse backgrounds; 2) to help these institutions build more interactive campus environments so that they can become more welcoming institutions for students from all backgrounds; 3) to ensure that Posse Scholars persist in their academic studies and graduate so that they can take on leadership positions in the workforce.

 Who Is In a Posse?
 A Posse is a multicultural team made up of 10 student leaders who attend college together.
-Posse Scholars are from Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York and Washington, D.C.
+Posse Scholars are from Atlanta, the Bay Area, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York and Washington, D.C.

 Who Are Posse Scholars?
 Posse Scholars are leaders.
 They are actively involved on campus and are beginning to make change in the workforce as alumni.
 Ask anyone to describe a Posse Scholar, and you get a surplus of adjectives: motivated, creative, intelligent, dynamic, highly involved, persistent, determined, strong grades, top of the class, strong writer, positive, enthusiastic, optimistic, funny, magnetic, articulate, the list goes on.
 Posse Scholars are extraordinary.